 In the business world, a Blue Sea is a space/market easier to navigate as it’s not crowded like the classic red ocean.
-However, while the Blue Ocean focuses on creating uncontested markets.
+However, the Blue Ocean focuses on creating uncontested markets.
 The Blue Sea strategy looks at zooming as much as possible within existing markets to find your minimum viable audience.

 Blue Sea vs. Blue Ocean